abagnani/Marketplace/README.md

 To compile and run the code, there is a run.sh script included on the development branch.

-For iteration 3, we plan to continue working through our buyer user stories:
+For **iteration 3**, we focused on completing the rest of our user stories, ensuring to use test based development whereever possible.
+The following user stories were updated/completed:
+- A buyer should be able to search items for sale by category
+- A seller should be able to change/edit their items after posting (bud update)
+- A buyer should be able to favorite an item to view later
 - A buyer should be able to get the contact information of the seller of the item they want to purchase

-- A buyer should be able to favorite an item to view later
-- A buyer should be able to search items for sale by category
+Everything implemented works as expected, however the project can definitely be improved with increased exception handling.
+For example, users must be very careful when using the program to only give numbers when prompted to select options.

+To compile and run the code, there is a run.sh script included on the development branch.